ciren/cilib-tutorial/src/pages/intro/about.md

 - Working through some examples

 As we cover each section you will begin to learn how components work and where to use them.
-After all this, you will me more than ready to start implementing your work using CILib.
+After all this, you will be more than ready to start implementing your work using CILib.

 ## What is CILib? #{-}